elevate0123/Insaan-aur-Aalam/Project Books - Ilm & Noor/M2/M2 Draft.md

 *   **The Conversation Test:** What is the subject of our most passionate, late-night conversations?
 Are we dreaming together about our legacy for the Hereafter, or only about our plans for the next vacation?
 *   **The Dua Test:** When we raise our hands together in prayer, what are we asking for?
 Are our shared supplications primarily for worldly ease, or for guidance, forgiveness, and a beautiful end?

+> **The Guardian's Footnote:** Do not treat these questions as a mere quiz.
+They are a spiritual diagnostic, an MRI of your covenant's soul.
+The answers may be uncomfortable.
+Do not turn away from that discomfort.
+It is a mercy from Allah, a call to realignment.
+The purpose of a diagnosis is not to condemn, but to compel a cure.
+The final chapter is that cure.

 ---
 ---